ibm-cloud-docs/vpc/file_storage_vpc_view.md

 # Viewing file shares, share bindings, and mount targets
 {: #file-storage-view}

-You can view all file shares, their bindings and mount targets in the UI, retrieve their information from the CLI, with the API, or Terraform.
+You can view all file shares, their bindings and mount targets in the console, retrieve their information from the CLI, with the API, or Terraform.
 You can retrieve information for all shares, bindings, and mount targets, or just the information of a specific resource.
 {: shortdesc}

-## Viewing file shares, share bindings and mount targets in the UI
+## Viewing file shares, share bindings and mount targets in the console
 {: #file-storage-view-shares-targets-ui}
 {: ui}

-### Viewing all file shares in the UI
+### Viewing all file shares in the console
 {: #fs-view-all-shares-ui}

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File Shares**.